transpect/idml2xml-frontend/README.md

 ## Clone this project

 This project depends on Git submodules.
-Therefore you have to clone it with the `--recursive` option to get the submodules, too:
+Therefore you have to clone it with the `--recurse-submodules` option to get the submodules, too:

 ```
 git clone https://github.com/transpect/idml2xml-frontend --recurse-submodules